 - A Payment Session is a session associated with a cart and created during a customer’s checkout flow.
-It is controlled by the Payment Provider to authorize the payment and is used eventually to create a Payment.
+It is controlled by the Payment Processor to authorize the payment and is used eventually to create a Payment.

 - A Payment is associated with an order and it represents the amount authorized for the purchase.
 It is used later for further payment operations such as capturing or refunding payments.

 An important part in the Payment architecture to understand is the Idempotency Key.
 It’s a unique value that’s generated for a cart and is used to retry payments during checkout if they fail.

 A Payment Processor in Medusa is a method to handle payments in selected regions.
 It is not associated with a cart, customer, or order in particular.
 It provides the necessary implementation to create Payment Sessions and Payments, as well as authorize and capture payments, among other functionalities.

 Payment Processors can be integrated with third-party services that handle payment operations such as capturing a payment.
 An example of a Payment Processor is Stripe.

 Payment Processors can also be related to a custom way of handling payment operations.
 An example of that is Cash on Delivery (COD) payment methods or Medusa’s manual payment provider plugin which provides a minimal implementation of a payment provider and allows store operators to manually handle order payments.

 The manual payment plugin is still considered a payment provider since it does not follow the Payment Processor API introduced in v1.8 of the core Medusa package.

 A Payment Processor is essentially a Medusa service with a unique identifier, and it extends the

 @medusajs/medusa.
 You can create it as part of a plugin, or just as a service file in your Medusa backend.